Saturday 25th May 2024. Dartmeet, Dartmoor, Devon

 What the Dartmoor in Spring Photography Workshop Entails

-Our popular day of beautiful Dartmoor in spring photography, at a time when the trees will be leafing out, sending a swathe of verdant colour across the hills and valleys.
+Our popular day of beautiful Dartmoor in spring photography, at a time when the trees will be leafing out, sending a swathe of vibrant green across the hills and valleys.

 This will be a day of landscape photography, initially in the ancient woodlands of the Dart Valley Nature Reserve, along the banks of the River Dart, south of Dartmeet.
 Here we’ll practise the photography of a river flowing among trees, the beauty of ancient trees arching across the water, and the jumble of gnarled trees in the forest.

-In the afternoon we’ll head up onto the open moors, passing Venford Reservoir and visiting one of the area’s most photogenic tors, complete with stunning views of the Dart Valley.
+In the afternoon we’ll head up onto the open moors, visiting one of the area’s most photogenic tors, complete with stunning views of the Dart Valley.
 Here we’ll be able to practise the photography of Dartmoor’s granite rocks, some attractively wind-sculpted trees, and the wonderful Dart Valley views.
 We may dabble in some wild flower photography, if we come across suitable subjects.

 What I’ll be teaching